LTA Tennis Instructor

-- Hold a DBS/PVG Enhanced Check with Child Barred List certificate applied for in the past 12 months through LTA/Tennis Scotland (volunteer certificates cannot be accepted).
+- Be LTA Accredited or hold a DBS/PVG Enhanced Check with Child Barred List certificate applied for in the past 12 months through LTA/Tennis Scotland (volunteer certificates cannot be accepted).
 A DBS can be accepted if you are on the Update Service - see here for more details.
 Please note that it may take at least eight weeks for a DBS to be processed and you must hold a valid LTA DBS certificate upon booking.

 - Candidates must fully complete five training days (core and elective) and all coursework tasks before they can book their final assessment.
 The elective day can be completed before, during or after the Core Training.